openedx/open-edx-proposals/oeps/oep-0044-bp-changelogs.rst

 Many Python libraries publish packages to PyPI when a version is tagged.
 Publishing a GitHub Release both tags the version and allows one to write an appropriate changelog message.
 This is the recommended process at this time.

-Every published release should have a corresponding changelog entry.
+Every published package should have a corresponding changelog entry for the new version.

 Application and Non-Library Repositories
 ----------------------------------------